We may earn revenue from the products available on this page and participate in affiliate programs. Learn More ›

 Noise Level

-The noise level produced by an electric heater isn’t normally any louder than a portable fan or the forced airflow from a furnace.
-However, if noise is a concern, users should avoid fan-forced electric heaters as the fan they rely on to push heated air out into the room can greatly increase the amount of noise the heater produces.
+The noise level produced by an electric heater is typically no louder than that of a portable fan or the forced airflow from a furnace.
+However, if noise is a concern, users should avoid fan-forced electric heaters, as the fan they rely on to push heated air out into the room can greatly increase the amount of noise the heater produces.
 For a more silent operation in the home, use a fireplace heater, an infrared heater, a panel heater, or a baseboard heater, all of which are capable of operating without a fan.

 FAQs